the-turing-way/the-turing-way/open_science.md

 Open source offers opportunities to practice leadership and management skills, such as resolving conflicts, organizing teams of people, and prioritizing work.
 - Advance your career.
 By definition, all of your open source work is public and this presents opportunities:
   - Demonstrate technical ability.
 Technical interviews traditionally involve working on a simulated problem that can be tackled in a set amount of time with little additional context.
 Such simulations, by definition, aren't real world use cases, nor do they show what working with an applicant would be like.
 Open source provides visibility into both how a candidate solves problems, and how they work with others.
 You make a much more appealing employee if an employer can see the quality of your work and see you working with others over a long period of time rather than taking a chance on a single short, high-stress case which may not play to your strengths.
   - Reputation.
-Becoming an active member of the open source community can gain you a positive reputation which may bolster future job prospects
+Becoming an active member of the open source community can gain you a positive reputation which may bolster future job prospects.
 - Meet people who are interested in similar things.
 Open source software projects with warm, welcoming communities keep people coming back for years and many people form lifelong friendships through their participation in open source.
 - Find mentors and teach others.
 Working with others on a shared project means you’ll have to explain how you do things, as well as ask other people for help.
 The acts of learning and teaching can be a fulfilling activity for everyone involved.

 #### Making your own work open source

-- Making your work openly available for re-use makes it much more likely others will incorporate it into their own research, which leads to increased citations.
+- Making your work openly available for re-use makes it easier for others to incorporate into their own research.
+If you make your software citeable, for example via a [DOI](doi_system) this can increase your citations.
 - When you write closed source software, the only developers that can potentially detect, diagnose, triage, and resolve software bugs are those that have a copy of the code.
 If your project is open the number of potentially contributing developers and thus the potential knowledge pool is orders of magnitude larger.
 - Feedback.
 Making your work open enables you to get feedback and improve your project in way you may never have thought of alone.
 - Accountability.
 There is an argument that any software developed using government money should be open source by default- if the public has paid for its development they have a right to make use of it.
 If your work is government funded making it open is a step you can take towards government openness and  accountability.